 Medical Select Management

 Forshey Prostok represented the Official Unsecured Creditors Committee of this independent physician association that provided services to over 1,700 Doctors who treated over 200,000 patients.
 The Chapter 11 Trustee and the Committee worked closely to insure maximum recovery for the estate’s creditors.

-Members of the firm represented the Official Unsecured Creditors’ Committee in the Chapter 11 case that consisted of total debt in excess of 120 million.
-After active involvement in the case and the filing of a joint plan, a recovery of 100% allowed unsecured claims is expected.
+Members of the firm represented the Official Unsecured Creditors’ Committee in the Chapter 11 case with a total debt in excess of $120 million.
+After selling litigation claims brought by the Committee, a joint plan was confirmed and unsecured creditors obtained a significant recovery.